10 of the most inspiring women in motorcycling

 In 1982, at the age of 23, Elspeth Beard set off from London on her BMW R60/6 on a journey that would last 35,000 miles and change her life forever.
 It would also write her into the history books as the first British woman to travel the world by motorcycle.
 She still rides the same bike today and recently published a book about her journey.

 Spaniard Laia Sanz is, to put it lightly, an off-road god.
 She's taken the Women's World Trial championship just 13 times.
 No biggy.
 She also won five Women's World Enduro championships in a row, from 2012 to 2016.
 In 2011 Laia took part in the Dakar Rally for the first time, finishing as the first woman, and 39th overall.
 Her best result at the infamous rally came in 2015, when she finished in ninth place riding a Honda.

 In 2003 Patsy Quick became the first British female to compete in the Dakar Rally, and just three years later became the first to complete it.
 She now runs the Desert Rose Adventure Riding Academy.

 Lucy Glockner is a German racer currently competing in the FIM World Endurance Championship for BMW.
 At this year's Bol d'Or she claimed a historic first podium with her team.
 She finished second in the German Superstock 1000 championship in 2015.

 Shelina Moreda might not be a name you've come across before, but she's competed all over the world on two wheels.
 She began riding at the age of 12 on her family's farm and she was the first female motorcyclist to compete at the Indianapolis Motor Speedway.
 She was also part of the first female team to complete the Suzuka 8hr.
 She also finished first in the Women's Championship in Qatar in 2016.
-She was also recently announced as a cover girl for Elle.
+She was also once a cover girl for Elle.